cse110-sp24-group5/cse110-sp24-group5/README.md

 ## Agile Concepts

 1. **User Stories**
+User stories are the core of our Agile process, capturing our users' needs in their own language.
+Each story follows the conditions of: "As a [user type], I want [feature] so that [benefit]."
+This keeps us laser-focused on delivering value, not just functionality.
 ![user-story-1](source/img/user-story-1.png)
 ![user-story-2](source/img/user-story-2.png)
 ![user-story-3](source/img/user-story-3.png)
+These stories guide our development, ensuring every feature directly addresses a developer's real-world needs, from task prioritization to mental health tracking.

-3. **Sprint**:
+2. **Sprint**:
+Sprints dictate  our development  where we transform user stories into working software.
+Typically two weeks long, each sprint has a clear goal.
+This cadence helps us maintain focus, show progress regularly, and adapt quickly to feedback.

-4. **Sprint Review**: A meeting done at the end of each sprint, held to discuss what was accomplished in our sprint and our individual contributions.
+5. **Sprint Review**: A meeting done at the end of each sprint, held to discuss what was accomplished in our sprint and our individual contributions.
     * [Sprint Review #1](admin/meetings/042724.sprint-1-review.md)
     * [Sprint Review #2](admin/meetings/052324-2nd-Sprint-Meeting.md)

-5. **Retrospective**: A meeting held after the sprint review used to reflect our previous sprint and discuss the high level issues of what went right and wrong.
+6. **Retrospective**: A meeting held after the sprint review used to reflect our previous sprint and discuss the high level issues of what went right and wrong.
     * [Retrospective meeting #1](admin/meetings/042724-retrospective.md)
     * [Retrospective meeting #2](admin/meetings/052324-2nd-Retrospective.md)

-6. **Burn Down Chart**: In order to keep track of our progress throughout our development process, how much we have accomplished, and how much more we need to accomplish, we utilized GitHub Projects' project tracker.
+7. **Burn Down Chart**: In order to keep track of our progress throughout our development process, how much we have accomplished, and how much more we need to accomplish, we utilized GitHub Projects' project tracker.
 ![project-tracker-1](source/img/project-tracker-1.png)
 ![project-tracker-2](source/img/project-tracker-2.png)

+8. **Architectural Decision Records (ADRs)**
+In an Agile world where change is constant, our architecture must be both robust and flexible.
+ADRs are our architectural compass, documenting the what, why, and how of key design decisions.
+Each ADR captures:
+1. The context and problem statement
+2. Considered options with pros and cons
+3. The chosen direction
+4. Consequences (positive and negative)

 ## Application of the -ilities